 Addressing specific needs like sensory overload, worries or anxiety, fears, or nervousness can be as simple as having a set of sensory coping strategies on hand.
 One way to do this is using mindfulness and positive coping skills like this deep breathing exercises.

-Deep breathing exercises help with mindfulness and coping skills for several reasons:
+Using deep breathing exercises to support mindfulness and coping skills works for several reasons:

 Mindfulness is the ability and awareness of thoughts, feelings, and sensations as our body responds or reacts in thought, feeling, and sensations.
 Mindfulness is being present in the moment in any given situation with full awareness of inward and outward sensations.
 Practicing mindful awareness through deep breathing exercises is one way to notice how our body is reacting in a given moment and provides a tool to reset.
 Coping skills for kids may include deep breathing as just one strategy.